 1. REVERSE TRAJECTORIES (RT)

 a.
-Pacific Northwest (Idaho, Oregon, Washington) – The majority of Pacific Northwest reverse trajectories have been reported to pass over southern and central Alberta and western Saskatchewan (Fig. 2).
-This past week (June 14-20, 2022) the ECCC model predicted that 124 reverse trajectories would cross the prairies.
-This is similar to the number of reverse trajectories expected in the previous week (n=134).
+Pacific Northwest (Idaho, Oregon, Washington) – The majority of Pacific Northwest reverse trajectories continue to pass over southern and central Alberta and western Saskatchewan (Fig. 2).
+This past week (June 21-27, 2022) the ECCC model predicted that 77 reverse trajectories would cross the prairies.
+This is significantly less than the number of reverse trajectories predicted for the period of June 14-20 (n=124).

 b.
-Mexico and southwest USA (Texas, California) – Prior to this past week, the most recent reverse trajectories that originated from Mexico, California or Texas crossed over the Canadian prairies on May 31st.
-This week a total of 44 reverse trajectories were predicted to cross the prairies.
-Most reverse trajectories have entered Manitoba during the 2022 growing season.
-This week trajectories crossed Medicine Hat, Kindersley, and Swift Current.
+Mexico and southwest USA (Texas, California) – This week (June 21-27, 2022), a total of 13 reverse trajectories were predicted to cross the prairies (n=44 for June 14-20).
+Most reverse trajectories from this region of southern North America have crossed Manitoba during the 2022 growing season.

 2. FORWARD TRAJECTORIES (FT)

-The following map presents the total number of dates (since April 1, 2022) with forward trajectories (originating from The following map presents the total number of dates (since April 1, 2022) with forward trajectories (originating from Mexico and USA) that were predicted to cross the Canadian prairies (Fig. 6).
-This week (June 14-20, 2022) there was an increase in the number (n=50) of forward trajectories predicted to cross the prairies (n=34 last week).
+The following map presents the total number of dates (since April 1, 2022) with forward trajectories (originating from Mexico and USA) that were predicted to cross the Canadian prairies (Fig. 6).
+This week (June 21-27, 2022) there was a decrease in the number of (n=19) forward trajectories predicted to cross the prairies (last week n=50).
 Results indicate that the greatest number of forward trajectories entering the prairies have originated from the Pacific Northwest (Idaho, Oregon, Washington), Montana and Wyoming.